 But these consumers are looking for a different shopping experience post-COVID-19, with 69% of UK shoppers wanting a safer, easier, more efficient in-store experience thanks to digital signage, contactless payments, self-serve checkouts, and click and collect.

-54% of US customers said they’d be more likely to shop in their local speciality store than in the larger chain superstores.
+54% of US customers said they'd be more likely to shop in their local specialty store than in the larger chain superstores.

 Why are Americans turning to local retail?
 For most, it's about supporting the local economy and community, followed by a preference for the shopping experience provided by smaller, local stores.

 Why do you prefer to shop in local specialty stores?

 - Because I like to support local businesses and communities 61%

 - Because I prefer the shopping experience in smaller, local stores 24%

 - Because the smaller specialty stores have a better product 12%

 - Because larger retailers don't feel as safe as my smaller local stores 3%